 Once symptoms appear the disease is almost always fatal, but treatment through a rabies vaccination, before this happens, is most effective.

 It’s vital to act quickly.
 Apply first aid (see below) and then seek urgent local medical attention if a bite or scratch is sustained in any area with a risk of rabies – even if you’ve had a pre-travel rabies vaccination.

 • Thoroughly washing off saliva with soap and water

 • Irrigating the wound with iodine solution or alcohol – this is very effective in removing the virus from the bite, providing it’s prompt and thorough

-Further vaccinations may also then be required, but if you have had a full course of rabies vaccinations you will require fewer additional vaccinations if bitten.
+Additional rabies vaccinations may also then be required, but if you have had a full course of vaccinations you will require fewer additional rabies vaccinations if bitten.
 You should also consider a tetanus vaccination.

 • Don’t go near animals

 • Don’t pick up animals, even if they appear to be tame or unwell